phatina/python-lmiwbem/README.md

 ABOUT
 =====

-LMIWBEM is a Python library, which performs CIM operations using CIM-XML protocol.
+LMIWBEM is a Python library that performs CIM operations using CIM-XML protocol.
 The library tries to mimic PyWBEM, but does things in different way:

 - TOG-Pegasus client's library is used for communication
 - lazy evaluation of CIM objects is used
 - some minor API was added for performance reasons

-Reasons, why the library was made:
+Reasons why the library was created:

 - *Performance* - Using TOG-Pegasus client's library, Boost::Python and C++ STL, CIM operations are executed faster (e.g. ~60% faster Instance enumeration compared to PyWBEM).

-  **NOTE:** performance gain depends on CIM operation; there are CIM operations, where the percentage is even higher.
+  **NOTE:** performance gain depends on CIM operation; there are CIM operations where the percentage is even higher.
-- *Memory* - Using PyWBEM, the Python's interpreter can eat up several GB of memory.
+- *Memory* - Using PyWBEM, the Python's interpreter can eat up to several GB of memory.
 In LMIWBEM, C++ allocator for CIM objects is used and unnecessary memory blocks are properly freed and returned to OS.
-Lazy evaluation (construction) of nested objects helps to perform CIM operations faster and Python does not use additional space for such objects, when not needed.
+Lazy evaluation (construction) of nested objects helps to perform CIM operations faster and Python does not use additional space for such objects unless it's necessary.

 LATEST VERSION
 ==============

 Latest sources of the software can be found at: [lmiwbem][]

 INSTALLATION
 ============

 LMIWBEM has several dependencies:

-- C++ compiler, which supports C++98 standard
+- C++ compiler with support of C++98 standard
 - tog-pegasus-libs (2.12.0)
 - boost-python (1.50.0)
 - python-devel